This post is also available in: عربى (Arabic) Indonesia (Indonesian) Français (French)

 Allah’s Apostle said, “The Hour will not be established until the son of Mary (i.e. Jesus) descends amongst you as a just ruler, he will break the cross, kill the pigs, and abolish the Jizya tax.
-Money will be in abundance so that nobody will accept it (as charitable gifts). (see Sahih al-Bukhari Volume 3, Book 43, Number 656)
+Money will be in abundance so that nobody will accept it (as charitable gifts).
+(Sahih al-Bukhari 2476)

-Muhammad reportedly taught Jesus will one day reign forty years and then die:
+Muhammad reportedly taught that when Jesus returns he will reign forty years and then die:

-These traditions were written about 200 years after Muhammad.2For all the mentions of Jesus in the hadith see, “Jesus in the Hadith.“
+These traditions were written about 200 years after Muhammad.3

 Is the evidence that Jesus will one day die and be buried next to Muhammad in Medina historically credible?